cwendorf/CALM/README.md

 # Contrast Algorithms for Linear Models
-## Create and Interpret Contrast Codes
+## An R Package to Create and Interpret Contrast Codes

 This repository is under construction.